· 10 min read

 What the Stateless Shift Means for the SDKs

 Beyond the deprecations, statelessness ripples through every SDK's surface.
-The specifics differ by language, and the v2 SDKs are still settling, so this is a map of what kind of change to expect rather than a list of exact symbols.
+The specifics differ by language, so this is a map of what kind of change to expect rather than a list of exact symbols.
 Three patterns show up regardless of which SDK you use:

 - Transports get reshaped.
 Removing sessions is a transport-level change, so expect HTTP transports to be renamed or split by runtime, and expect the old SSE transport (a two-endpoint design built around a persistent stream) to disappear.
 A single, unified request/response transport fits the stateless model; a long-lived stream does not.